AndreasBakke/DIC-project/README.md

 # ICProsjekt
 Design of Integrated Circuits 2021 project

-Verilog files may be read in the folder Project-Verilog
+Verilog files may be read in the folder /project/verilog

+SPICE files are found in the folder /project/spice

 Andreas S. Bakke & Øyvind M. Bjaerum